The three-dimensional distribution of quarks in momentum space

-In Fig.~\ref{f:density}, we show the density distribution $\rho^a_{p^\uparrow}$ of unpolarized quarks in a transversely polarized proton defined in Eq.~\eqref{e:density}, at $x=0.1$ (upper panels) and $x=0.01$ (lower panels) and at the scale $Q^2 = 4$ GeV$^2$.
+In Fig.~\ref{f:density}, we show the density distribution $\rho^a_{p^\uparrow}$ of an unpolarized quark $a$ in a transversely polarized proton defined in Eq.~\eqref{e:density}, at $x=0.1$ (upper panels) and $x=0.01$ (lower panels) and at the scale $Q^2 = 4$ GeV$^2$.
 The proton is moving towards the reader and is polarized along the $+y$ direction.
 Since the up Sivers function is negative, the induced distortion is positive along the $+x$ direction for the up quark (left panels), and opposite for the down quark (right panels).

 At $x=0.1$ the distortion due to the Sivers effect is evident, since we are close to the maximum value of the function shown in Fig.~\ref{f:Sivers_band}.
-The distortion is opposite for up and down quarks, reflecting the opposite sign of the Sivers function.
-It is more pronounced for down quarks, because the Sivers function is larger and at the same time the unpolarized TMD is smaller.
+The distortion is more pronounced for down quarks, because the Sivers function is larger and at the same time the unpolarized TMD is smaller.
+The peak positions are approximately $(k_x)_{\text{max}} \approx 0.1$ GeV for up quarks and $-0.15$ GeV for down quarks.
 At lower values of $x$, the distortion disappears.
 These plots suggest that a virtual photon hitting a transversely polarized proton effectively ``sees'' more up quarks to its right and more down quarks to its left in momentum space.
-The peak positions are approximately $(k_x)_{\text{max}} \approx 0.1$ GeV for up quarks and $-0.15$ GeV for down quarks.
-To have a feeling of the order of magnitude of this distortion, we can estimate the expression $e_q/(k_x)_{\text{max}} \approx 2 \times 10^{-34} {\rm C} \times {\rm m} \approx 0.6 \times 10^{-4}$ debye, which is about $3 \times 10^{-5}$ times the electric dipole of a water molecule.

 The existence of this distortion requires two ingredients.
 First of all, the wavefunction describing quarks inside the proton must have a component with nonvanishing angular momentum.
 Secondly, effects due to final state interactions should be present~\cite{Brodsky:2002cx}, which in Feynman gauge can be described as the exchange of Coulomb gluons between the quark and the rest of the proton~\cite{Ji:2002aa}.
 In simplified models~\cite{Pasquini:2019evu}, it is possible to separate these two ingredients and obtain an estimate of the angular momentum carried by each quark~\cite{Burkardt:2002ks}.
 It turns out that up quarks give almost 50\% contribution to the proton's spin, while all other quarks and antiquarks give less than 10\%~\cite{Bacchetta:2011gx}.
 We will leave this model-dependent study to a future publication.
 A model-independent estimate of quark angular momentum requires the determination of parton distributions that depend simultaneously on momentum and position~\cite{Ji:1996ek,Lorce:2011ni}.
 Nevertheless, the study of TMDs, and of the Sivers function in particular, can provide important constraints on models of the nucleon~\cite{Burkardt:2015qoa} and test lattice QCD computations~\cite{Yoon:2017qzo}.